dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 Correlate the data from the crash tool, dmesg, and any other logs.
 Typical causes might include:

-- Kernel Panics: Often caused by hardware failures, driver issues, or bugs in the kernel
+- Kernel Panics often caused by hardware failures, driver issues, or bugs in the kernel

-- OOM (Out of Memory): Indicates a memory leak or inadequate memory allocation for your workload
+- OOM (Out of Memory) Indicates a memory leak or inadequate memory allocation for your workload

-- Hardware Issues: Look for signs of failing hardware, such as CPU or memory errors
+- For Hardware Issues Look for signs of failing hardware, such as CPU or memory errors

 Take Remedial Actions